 - TLC Diabetes

 - Youth Transition Research

-ACBRD team: Prof Jane Speight, Dr Steve Trawley, Virginia Hagger, Dr Christel Hendrieckx, Dianna McDonald, Lucy Morrish and Dr Jessica Browne.
+ACBRD team: Prof Jane Speight, Dr Steve Trawley, Virginia Hagger, Dr Christel Hendrieckx, Dianna McDonald and Dr Jessica Browne.

 There are currently more than 15,000 young Australians with type 1 or type 2 diabetes under the age of 24 years.
 Better understanding of the motivators, behaviours and psychological well-being of young people with diabetes will inform improvement of services and facilities for supporting self management.
 Building on the strong brand of the Diabetes MILES Study, this survey will investigate five main themes in a self-report internet survey of young NDSS registrants and their parents:

 - Management: To identify the extent to which young people with diabetes are actively managing their condition, engaging with recommended treatment strategies and healthcare providers.

 - Impact: To explore the full impact of diabetes (including its treatment and complications) on emotional well-being, specifically assessing diabetes-related distress, anxiety and depression; on family relationships, education/employment, hopes/aspirations for the future.

 - Longterm Empowerment: To identify the extent to which young people with diabetes (a) feel empowered to manage their condition, (b) perceive that their health professionals are supportive, (c) have access to and have accessed appropriate healthcare resources in the past year.

 - Success: To identify aspects of positive mental health associated with successful living with diabetes as well as identifying the health beliefs, values and priorities of individuals that mediate optimal outcomes.